Can You Repay A Bridging Loan Early?

 Repaying a bridging loan

-Bridging loan lenders offer loans only where they are confident that they will be repaid in a timely manner.
+Bridging loan lenders offer loans only where they are confident that they will be repaid in a timely manner and within the pre-agreed term.

 To ensure this, when taking out a bridging loan, your lender will ask for details of your exit strategy.

-This is simply how you plan on repaying the loan.
-Common exit strategies include selling the property, selling another property or refinancing the loan to a longer-term mortgage.
+Common exit strategies include selling the property, selling another property or refinancing the loan onto a longer term mortgage.

-Of course, your exit strategy can be almost anything, however the lender will want to check it thoroughly to ensure that it’s realistic and can be relied upon.
+Of course, there are other forms of exit strategy and they can be almost anything.
+However, the lender will check this thoroughly to ensure that it’s realistic and can be relied upon.

 Can you repay a bridging loan early?

-There are several factors to consider when looking to repay your loan early.
+There are several factors to consider when looking at repaying your loan early.

 Lender exit fees